image not found

 B are widely accepted

-C widely acceptance
+C have widely accepted

 D have been wide accepted